 What happens to your adoption fee?

 Not a single penny of your adoption fee is used for administrative costs or overhead.
-Every penny of the fee goes towards our pet’s medical expenses.
-In fact, in almost all cases, the adoption fee falls far short of the actual medical expenses for the pet.
-The difference is made up from cash donations and through the affiliate programs available through this website.
+Every penny of the fee goes towards our dog’s medical expenses.
+In fact, in almost all cases, the adoption fee falls far short of the actual medical expenses for the dogs.
+The difference is made up from cash donations, and through the affiliate programs available through this website.